felipefava/request_params_validation/README.md

 ## Introduction
 Validates the request params outside your controller logic in order to get a clean nice code, and also working as code documentation for the operations.
-It ensure that all endpoint input data is right and well formed before it even hits your controller action.
+It ensure that all endpoints input data is right and well formed before it even hits your controller action.

 This gem allows you to validate the presence, type, length, format, value and more, of your request